HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 {# TODO - add table to compare 2019 vs 2020 #}

 Compared to [2019](https://almanac.httparchive.org/en/2019/resource-hints#resource-hints) the `dns-prefetch` had a 4% increase in Desktop adoption.
 We saw a similar increase for `preconnect` as well.
-One key reason this was the largest growth between all hints, is the clear and useful advice pthe Lighthouse audit is giving on this matter](https://web.dev/uses-rel-preconnect/).
+One key reason this was the largest growth between all hints, is the clear and useful advice the [Lighthouse audit](https://web.dev/uses-rel-preconnect/) is giving on this matter.
 Starting from this year's report we also introduce how the latest dataset performs against Lighthouse recommendations.

 `preload` usage has had a slower growth with only a 2% increase from 2019.
 This could be in part because it requires a bit more attention.
 While you only need the domain to use `dns-prefetch` and `preconnect`, you must specify the resource to use `preload`.
 While `dns-prefetch` and `preconnect` are reasonably low risk–though still can be abused– `preload` has a much greater potential to actually damage performance if used incorrectly.